 Professional photography shoots are generally not allowed inside the hotel and casinos.

-Regardless if you are a guest at that hotel or not, professional photography is generally not allowed inside the property in public areas.
+Regardless if you are a guest at that hotel or not, professional photography is generally not allowed inside the property.
 Some hotels are more strict than others.
 If security spots you with a professional-looking camera and setup, they will ask you to leave.

 Photo sessions are best taken outside.